swarmfund/swarm-compliant-contract/README.md

-# Swarm Fundraising Contract
+# Swarm Compliant Token Contract

-The official Swarm Fundraising contract with SRC-20 implementation in Solidity.
+The official Swarm compliant token contract with SRC-20 implementation in Solidity.

-This is the whole Ethereum contract infrastructure used for deploying Security Token Offerings though Swarm's Infrastructure.
+This is the whole Ethereum contract infrastructure used for deploying regulatory compliant tokens though Swarm's Infrastructure.

 # Requirements